F5Networks/f5-azure-arm-templates-v2/examples/failover/README.md

             licenseType: regKey
             regKey: AAAAA-BBBBB-CCCCC-DDDDD-EEEEEEE
 ```
-  2. Publish/host the customized runtime-init config file at a location reachable by the BIG-IP at deploy time (for example: github, Azure Storage, etc.)
+  2. Publish/host the customized runtime-init config files at a location reachable by the BIG-IP at deploy time (for example: github, Azure Storage, etc.)
-  3. Update the **bigIpRuntimeInitConfig** input parameter to reference the new URL of the updated configuration.
+  3. Update the **bigIpRuntimeInitConfig01** and **bigIpRuntimeInitConfig02** input parameters to reference the new URL of the updated configuration.
   4. Update the **bigIpImage** input parameter to use `byol` image.
         Example:
         ```json